MicrosoftDocs/azure-devops-yaml-schema/content/index.md

 * The symbol `|` indicates there are multiple data types available for the keyword.
   For instance, `job | template` means either a job definition or a template reference is allowed.

+## See also

+This reference covers the schema of an Azure Pipelines YAML file.
+To learn the basics of YAML, see [Learn YAML in Y Minutes](https://learnxinyminutes.com/docs/yaml/).
+Azure Pipelines doesn't support all YAML features.
+Unsupported features include anchors, complex keys, and sets.
+Also, unlike standard YAML, Azure Pipelines depends on seeing `stage`, `job`, `task`, or a task shortcut like `script` as the first key in a mapping.